rrfarr/satinet/README.md

 # TODO List

 1. I need to fork to the s2p library from https://github.com/cmla/s2p.git - I need Johann's help on setting this up so that I can edit changes to the forked s2p repository.
-2. I need to fork to the mccnn library from https://github.com/Jackie-Chou/MC-CNN-python.git - this needs to be extensively updated including the conversion from python2 to python3.
-Again I need Johann's help to setup the fork.
 3. I need to zip the data (GEOTIFF, kml and LIDAR) on Google Drive and add sharable link from the Documentation